 Air-fried green tomatoes

-A mayo-based coleslaw might be a bit too creamy paired with crab imperial, so I recommend trying out a different dressing.
+A mayo-based slaw is too creamy to pair with crab imperial, so I recommend trying out this version instead.

 Marinated skirt steak